Skip to main content

 Postscript: and...the rest of the story.

-The tale above offers the gist of the action...but there's always more.
+The tale above offers the basics of the action...but there's always more.

 About halfway through the slide I hear a "DING!" from the dash and look down to see the warning "ADD WASHER FLUID"...no prob, GTI, I'll take care of that at my first opportunity...

-And then I looked left to see where my buddy was who I was traveling with...and his brake lights weren't even on...are you not seeing this, man...?
+And then I looked left for my buddy was who I was traveling with...and his brake lights weren't even on...are you not seeing this, dude...?
 (He did stop and come back).

 Eventually, the screeching of the tires stopped and we came to a halt.
-I put it in gear, turned the wheel hard left, and drove away...noticing my left hand was shaking pretty good.
-Adrenaline is a hell of a drug...
+I put it in gear, turned the wheel hard left, and drove off the nose about fifteen feet and stopped...and noticed my left hand was shaking pretty good.
+Funny thing, that doesn't happen to me when racing...adrenaline is a hell of a drug.

-In the end, it'll possibly cost me one of my all-time favorite cars, but otherwise I'm safe.
+In the end, it'll possibly cost me one of my all-time favorite cars, but I'm safe otherwise .
 And that's what's important.
+And it made for a helluva conversation story at the Runoffs.

 Sigh.

-Finally, to demonstrate that SCCA members do have a sense of humor...I found this on the car after we returned from Sunday dinner...SCCA racers will know what that means. - GA
+And to demonstrate that SCCA members do actually have a sense of humor...I found this on the car after we returned from Sunday evening dinner...SCCA racers will know what it means.

 Other photos: